irinanita/cook-book/README.md

 ## UX
 The main goal is to let users view the recipes and insert their own recipes in their cookbook.

-* Main goal was to make adding recipes as user friedly as possible, this was achieved by a form with intuitive interface
+* Main challenge was to make the process of adding/editing recipes as user friedly as possible, this was achieved by a form with intuitive interface
-* Viewing a recipe is really easy, with all the ingredients and steps displayed in a legible manner
+* Viewing a recipe, all the inmportant information is presented in blocks, in a legible manner Add Recipe and Edit Recipe pages have the same structure
-* All significant events in the game are accompanied by alerts such as when a recipes is successfully added, deleted or edited.
+* All significant events on the website are accompanied by alerts such as when a recipes is successfully added, deleted or edited.
 * Any page is not further than 2 clicks reach

 [Wireframes](https://wireframepro.mockflow.com/view/M3e2d209dde5c99a692a077a6c846a2501549016177038)
 [Main Colour Palette](https://coolors.co/efd6ac-d33f49-26100a-561D25-262730)

 ### User Stories
-1. Users that are passionate about cooking can view recipes, search based on any word.
+1. Users that are passionate about cooking can view recipes, search for a recipe based on any word.
+Filter and sort them for a more relevant result.
 2. Users who would like to go a step further can add their own recipes, view their own cookbook and edit or delete.
-3. Users who would like to store thei recipes could add them.

 ## Features